ONL Iron Condor Strategy

 - What is a iron condor on ONL?

 - A iron condor on ONL is the iron condor strategy applied to ONL (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With ONL stock trading near $2.92, the strikes shown on this page are snapped to the nearest listed ONL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ONL stock at $2.88 on the most recent close, the strikes shown on this page are snapped to the nearest listed ONL chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are ONL iron condor max profit and max loss calculated?